mbrown1413/SqliteFind/TUTORIAL.md

     id:primarykey; from_visit:int,null; place_id:int,null; visit_date:int,null; visit_type:int,null; session:int,null

+This schema string has database columns separated by a semicolon.
+Each column has a name, and a list of types that the column might contain.

-Although the table definition allows NULL for most fields, in practice most rows won't have NULL.
-Of course, this depends on the particular table you're looking for, but we can at least try taking away NULL as a possibility.
+Although this table definition allows NULL for most fields, in practice most rows won't have NULL.
+Of course, this depends on the particular table you're looking for, but we can at least try taking away NULL to see if it helps.
 Here's our new table schema:

     id:primarykey; from_visit:int,null; place_id:int,null; visit_date:int,null; visit_type:int,null; session:int,null